fons/JavaOdeInt/README.md

 There is no need to reinvent the wheel when it comes to ODE solvers.

-JavaOdeInt is a Java interface to a set of widely respected Fortran ODE packages.
+JavaOdeInt provides Java bindings to a set of widely respected Fortran ODE packages.
 These are the same packages powering Python's numpy library or  R's deSolve.

 JavaOdeInt 's aim is to provide the basics from which a fully fleshed out ode solver can be constructed.